-According to the Office of Medical Cannabis’ Minnesota Medical Cannabis Patient Registry, there are 26,556 active patients with approved enrollment and 52,621 total approved patient enrollments as of September 23, 2021.
+According to the Office of Medical Cannabis’ Minnesota Medical Cannabis Patient Registry, there are 39,872 active patients with approved enrollment as of August 17, 2023.

 A licensed manufacturer is allowed to cultivate, produce, and distribute medical cannabis.
 There are two medical cannabis manufacturers registered with the Minnesota Department of Health.
 Currently, no new manufacturer license applications are being accepted.

 The application fee costs $20,000 and the annual license fee is estimated to be in the region of $75,000 to $100,000.

 According to state law, medicinal cannabis must be tested for content, contaminants, and consistency by third-party laboratories that have been approved by the state’s commissioner.
 Applications for laboratory licenses are currently open.

 To thoroughly evaluate applying laboratories, the testing process is divided into three parts:

 Visit Medical Cannabis Laboratory Application Process and Forms for additional information.